 The guide will give you a guided tour of the Gallery, followed by a guided tour of the gardens of the Villa.
 Finally, he will take you to the nearby large Piazza del Popolo, surrounded by two imposing churches.
 There you can compare the order and harmony of Raphael's Renaissance Chigi Chapel with the emotional and sensual strength of Caravaggio's Baroque works of art in the Church of Santa Maria del Popolo.

-The tour includes at all times a professional art historian guide, skip-the-line entrance to the Borghese Gallery and a guided tour of the gardens and Piazza del Popolo.
-As this is a private tour, only you and your companions will participate.
+The tour includes at all times a professional art historian guide, skip-the-line entrance to the Borghese Gallery and a guided tour of the gardens and piazza del Popolo.

 Buy tickets for the Galleria Borghese on the Internet

 The best recommendation I can make to visit the Borghese Gallery is to buy your tickets well in advance of your trip to avoid missing out on this experience and do it online.
 It is the basic ticket and with it you can access the museum at a time reserved in advance and without waiting.
 As in any other museum in the world, when you buy this ticket without queues, you can enjoy a visit to its interior at your own pace, without having to follow any specific route.
 Of course, due to the large influx of visitors, I recommend you to be very punctual in your schedule to avoid problems in access.

 This is undoubtedly one of the best things to do in Rome for the traveler who does not want to miss this wonderful collection.
 If this is the option that suits you best, I recommend that you get well informed about what you are going to see before the visit, to get the most out of this unique collection in the world.